Philadelphia 76ers: 1997–2009

-In the 1997–98 season, the Sixers drastically changed their logo and colors in an effort to appeal to the more youthful hip-hop-oriented culture.
+In the 1997–98 season, the 76ers drastically changed their logo and colors in an effort to appeal to the more youthful hip-hop-oriented culture.
 Red, white and blue were retained, but only as trim colors.
-Instead, the Sixers used black, silver and gold as its core colors, with the logo now featuring 76ers in gold, a single silver star within the 7, and a streaking basketball below the logo.
+Instead, the 76ers used black, silver and gold as its core colors, with the logo now featuring 76ers in gold, a single silver star within the 7, and a streaking basketball below the logo.

 The black road uniforms remained largely unchanged throughout this span, with the letters in white with red trim.
 The white home uniform, on the other hand, featured some subtle changes.
 While the letters were in black with red trim, the "Sixers" logo was initially gold, but in 2000, the color was changed as black.
 Also in 2000, the black background and red outline within the "Sixers" logo were removed.
 A blue alternate uniform was introduced in the same year, with the letters in white with red trim; the arm piping was removed after only one season.
-All three designs contained a gold star on the neckline, added the alternate "streaking 76" logo on the shorts, and featured the "Sixers"logo written in the same manner as the logo, with the silver star affixed atop the "I".
+All three designs contained a gold star on the neckline, added the alternate "streaking 76" logo on the shorts, and featured the "Sixers" logo written in the same manner as the logo, with the silver star affixed atop the "I".

-In 2006, the Sixers replaced the blue alternates with a red one, bringing back the "PHILA" logo for the first time since 1971.
+In 2006, the 76ers replaced the blue alternates with a red one, bringing back the "PHILA" logo for the first time since 1971.
 As with the other uniforms, the "PHILA" wordmark was shaped similarly to the team logo, with the silver star atop the "I".
 White numbers with black trim were placed on this uniform, along with a silver star on the neckline and blue and white striping.
 The next season saw some minor tweaks to the black and white uniforms, which now featured the same striping patterns as the red alternate along with the silver star.

 2009–2015

-During the 2008–09 season, while the previous logo was still in use, the 1977–97 Sixers logo was revived to coincide with the team's 60th anniversary (counting the Syracuse years).
+During the 2008–09 season, while the previous logo was still in use, the 1977–1997 logo was revived to coincide with the team's 60th anniversary (counting the Syracuse years).
 After that, the team decided to bring back a modern version of said logo, with the addition of a red square and 'Philadelphia' inside a blue rectangle below it, although the partial logo without the square, city name and rectangles was also used.

 The white uniform featured "Sixers" in blue and numbers in red, both returning to a block letter style.
 The red uniform contained both the "Sixers" and the uniform number in white.
 In 2011, a blue alternate uniform was introduced, mirroring that of the red uniform.
 After 2013, the blue uniform became the primary road set.
 All three designs employed a more subtle striping along the arms and legs.